 Gluten Free Pumpkin Pancakes are an easy and delicious way to enjoy a favorite fall flavor.
 Made with clean ingredients, you can enjoy these tasty pancakes while also getting some protein to fuel your body and healthy lifestyle!

-i am a pancake person through and through. and i have to say, this pumpkin pancake recipe is a KEEPER!
+I am a pancake person through and through. and I have to say, these Gluten Free Pumpkin Pancakes are a keeper.

-using pumpkin puree, pumpkin pie spice, cinnamon and nutmeg you get fall flavors in every bite. there is a perfect amount pumpkin flavor without being too overwhelming. you will most likely have all of the ingredients needed to make these pancakes especially if fall season is in full force.
+There is a perfect amount pumpkin flavor without being too overwhelming.
+You will most likely have all of the ingredients needed to make these pancakes especially if Fall season is in full force.

-if you're looking for a pancake recipe that is not only delicious but easy to make - this is for you! the batter takes little time to whip up and you're ready to flip those pancakes.
+If you're looking for a pancake recipe that is not only delicious but easy to make - this is for you!

 - vegan protein powder